There’s a mile-long stretch of fields and pastures in western Massachusetts that has a not-so-secret identity as a flea market.

 unique fields at the flea market

 While the Brimfield Flea Market is very much of a treasure hunt for buyers, it’s an important marketplace for vendors.
 “Dealers come to buy as well as to sell.
-It’s serious business, and for many it’s how they make a living,” Lori tells MassLive.
+It’s serious business, and for many it’s how they make a living,” one vendor told MassLive.

 Just like with traditional retail, location matters at Brimfield.
 Pricing for booth space depends on factors such as foot traffic and visibility.
 Seniority often determines position, according to Brimfield Auction Acres.